chainstack/docs/docs/platform/create-an-api-key.md

     content: create api keys blockchain node network
 ---

-# Create API keys
+# Create an API key

-You must create API keys to authenticate your requests to the Chainstack API.
+You must create an API key to authenticate your requests to the Chainstack API.

 To create an API key: